Written by Karen Selby, RN | Medically Reviewed By Dr. William Breen | Edited By Walter Pacheco | Last Update: September 4, 2024

 Unlike traditional radiation therapy, brachytherapy uses no external radiation.
-Because of this defining property may also be referred to as internal radiation therapy, whereas the conventional type may be called external beam radiation therapy (EBRT).
+Because of this defining property, it may also be referred to as internal radiation therapy, whereas the conventional type may be called external beam radiation therapy.

-So far, it is more effective in treating lung cancer.
-Researchers saw the best results for both types of cancer when they implemented a kind of treatment called permanent brachytherapy.
-In this type, radioactive material is placed permanently into the tumor site and slowly loses its radioactivity over a few months.
+So far, it has been more effective in treating lung cancer.
+Researchers saw the best results for both types of cancer when they implemented a treatment called permanent brachytherapy.
+With this therapy, radioactive material is placed permanently into the tumor site and this material slowly loses its radioactivity over a few months.

-Brachytherapy is administered using a radioactive material called an implant.
+Brachytherapy uses a radioactive material called an implant.
 The material may come in the form of a wire or a “seed” about the size of a grain of rice.

 Brachytherapy treatment for pleural mesothelioma